Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 | Nightmare (all combined) | 0.402 | 0.444 | -0.042 | 20% |

 **Key Findings:**
-- CMA-ES remains superior in most scenarios—it is a state-of-the-art optimizer.
+- CMA-ES remains superior in most scenarios.
+It is a state-of-the-art optimizer.
 - Under extreme degradation (binary feedback + adversarial noise), **the gap closes to -0.03** and **PSON achieves 40% win rate**.
 - PSON's value is not outperforming CMA-ES, but providing **robust, guaranteed-monotonic optimization** when observation quality cannot be assured.